filip-husnik/pseudofinder/README.md

 ## Acknowledgments

-* This code was inspired by ...
+* This code was inspired mostly by work on bacterial symbionts in early stages of becoming intracellular and strictly host-associated.
+This ecological shift releases selection pressure ('use it or loose it') on many genes considered essential for free-living bacteria, so relatively recent symbionts can have over 50% of their genes pseudogenized.

 ## References